ChristopherAndrewTopalian/CATopalian_Human_Safety_Manual/README.md

 ---

 Disclaimer: I am NOT a licensed doctor or nutritionist.
 This book is NOT medical advice.
+This book is NOT nutrition advice.
 This book is for entertainment purposes only.

 ---